UniversalDependencies/docs/_el/feat/ExtPos.md

 ### <a name="ADP">`ADP`</a>: adposition-like expression
 Adpositions occur only followed by nominals (whose case is often selected by the adposition) and the whole construct can modify various PoS including verbs.

-Multiword adpositions occur in many languages.
-Often they are grammaticalized prepositional phrases.

 #### Examples